 There are two types of people in this world: Those that view the airport experience as an exciting part of their journey in getting to their destination.
 And then, there are those that absolutely despise it.
-Our travel journalists fully understand both perspectives.
+Both perspectives are fully understandable.

 On one hand, airports are the gateway to the world.
 Just hop on a plane and mere hours later you are transported to your dream destination.
 So it’s an amazing part of the vacation.
-On the other hand, airports are loud, busy, confusing, and somewhat intimidating.
+On the other hand, for the business person that travels a lot, it’s a necessary evil.
+Either way, airports are loud, busy, confusing, and can be somewhat intimidating.

 To help ease the stress, we have compiled our Top 10 Tips for a faster and easier airport experience, starting with things you can do before you even leave the house